-Quickly Send A Webpage Link By Email In Google Chrome
+One Click To Send A Page By Email In Chrome

 However, Chrome does not include such a feature – you have to resort to copying the webpage URL (address), opening your mail program, creating a new email and pasting the URL into it…

 If you often share web page addresses with others via email, this missing feature can become quite annoying so I’ll show you how to add it in Chrome.

-Tip for users of multiple browsers: Firefox and IE allow quick sending of email links as follows:
+Tip: for users of multiple browsers: Firefox and IE both allow quick email of a page link as follows:

-There are a couple of easy ways to add this functionality to Chrome – via an extension or via a special bookmark (my preferred option).
-[There are extensions that allow sharing of webpage links to dozens of social media sites and mail/Gmail etc (e.g. Shareaholic) but they are outside the scope of this article: simple link sending by mail.]
+[There are extensions that allow sharing of webpage links to dozens of social media sites but they are outside the scope of this article – simple page link sending by email.]

 - Create a new bookmark – right click the Bookmarks bar and select ‘Add Page’ to open the Edit Bookmark window.

-[If the Bookmarks bar is not displayed, click the Wrench/Spanner icon then ‘Bookmarks’ then ‘Show bookmarks bar’ to display it]
+[If the Bookmarks bar is not displayed, click the Settings / 3 dots icon then ‘Bookmarks’ then ‘Show bookmarks bar’ to display it]

 - In the Name text field, type in a useful description e.g. Email Link

 - Press Save to create the new bookmark – it should appear on the Bookmarks bar with the name you gave it e.g. Email Link.

-If you need to include selected text then the extension may be worth trying but if you need to send via Gmail then consider instead Google’s own ‘Send From Gmail’ extension.
+However, if you only ever want to send links or text via Gmail, then consider Google’s own ‘Send From Gmail’ extension.